Tommy Dassalo: Podcasts

 In October 2010, Dassalo and Chandler began recording a weekly comedy podcast, The Little Dum Dum Club, to promote the work of fellow comedians.
 In September 2024, Dassalo announced that the podcast would not continue, due to a breakdown in working relationship between himself and Chandler.
-He is currently the host of Filthy Casuals, a video-game themed comedy podcast, featuring Ben Vernel and Adam Knox.
+He is currently the host of Filthy Casuals, a video-game themed comedy podcast, featuring Ben Vernel.
 He previously hosted a sports podcast called You Beauty with his friend Sam Gray.